TomAugspurger/TomAugspurger.github.io/content/posts/gone-rafting.md

 But I think the biggest decision is around how you actually architect the system.
 How do you break this large problem down into smaller components?
-And how do those components interact? *That's* the kind of thinking that's helpful in my day job, and this project really taught be a lot (specifically, that I still have a ton to learn about designing and implementing this type of system).
+And how do those components interact? *That's* the kind of thinking that's helpful in my day job, and this project really taught me a lot (specifically, that I still have a ton to learn about designing and implementing this type of system).

 Our class was in-person (Dave's last course in this specific office).
 While I missed my big monitor and fancy ergonomic keyboard of my home-office, (not to mention my family), I am glad I got to go in person.
 It was nice to just let out an exasperated sigh and chat with classmate about how they're handling a particularly tricky part of the project.
+The loved the informal conversations at breakfast and lunch (which inevitably turned back to aft).

 I want to clean up a few parts of my implementation (AKA, trash the whole thing and start over).
 Once done I'll make a followup post.